Spanish Nouns Explained with Clear Examples

 2. Direct Object (el objeto directo)

-The noun that receives the action.
+The noun receiving the action.

 Leo el libro. — I read the book.